saksmt/local-bin/docs/k8sps1.md

 Simple script to display current k8s context and namespace.

+## Prerequisites

+### (Non-comprehensive) List of GNU coreutils commands used

+ - find - usage in k8sps1 conforms to POSIX, but is not guaranteed
+ - grep
+ - head
+ - mkdir
+ - readlink
+ - rm
+ - sort
+ - stat
+ - tail
+ - tr
+ - xargs

+#### What does it mean?

+It means that it will work virtually on any linux with bash installed but will possibly fail on macOS and BSD (untested).
+To try and make it work on macOS and BSD you can install GNU coreutils and make it so that script can access it with unprefixed names, for example, on macOS you need to follow
+[this](https://apple.stackexchange.com/a/69332) answer on stackexchange and place `export PATH="/usr/local/opt/coreutils/libexec/gnubin:${PATH}""` into `k8sps1` configuration file and it *may* work.
+All bugs related to incompatibility between BSD/macOS coreutils and GNU ones will be ignored.

 ## Installation

 Call `k8sps1 install bash`/`k8sps1 install zsh` and execute script from output.